karthik25/featurify/ReadMe.md

 1. Add the Featurify nuget package

-2. Implement a class that would provide the user information for the current user
+2. Create a class (implementing `IUserInfoStrategy`) that would provide the user information for the current user

-3. Implement a class that would provide the metadata for the feature
+3. Create a class  (implementing `IToggleMetadataFinder`) that would provide the metadata for the feature for a/all specific user(s)

+4. (Optional) Create a class that (implementing `IFeatureNameTransformer`) will dictate the format of feature names.
+Default is `Featurify.{featureName}`

 4. Add the featurify service in Startup.cs

+5. Use it in the controller by injecting `IFeaturifyServer`

+(or)

+Use it from the views by injecting `IFeaturifyServer`

 ### Credits